pantheon-systems/documentation/source/_docs/custom-upstream.md

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p markdown="1">We do not recommend Custom Upstreams for Drupal 8 sites managed by Composer at this time.
-For an alternative workflow, checkout [Using GitHub Pull Requests with Composer and Drupal 8](/docs/guides/github-pull-requests/).</p>
+For an alternative workflow, checkout [Build Tools Guide](/docs/guides/build-tools/).</p>
 </div>

 ## Benefits